AlephVault/redot-windrose/addons/AlephVault.WindRose/README.md

        # Implement this for when an entity is teleported from one position to another
        # position, always in the same (current) map.
        #
+       # Update the data in the entities rule, e.g. `_other_data`, accounting
+       # for the start position, the end position, and the size of the entity
+       # rule.
+Also, perhaps the direction.
+       #
        # The stage can be one out of the following values:
        #
        # Begin: The teleport just started.